 By Deanna Costa

-Revelers can thank Dunkin’ for some freebies on the way out; two bubbly staff members pass out donuts and coffees next to a free lemonade stand.
-Of course, there is also a small shop where Happy Place fanatics can purchase t-shirts and jean jackets that are embossed with the installation’s smiling yellow logo.
-Knickknacks such as journals, tiny pinatas, water bottles, metal mugs, and other curios are for sale at the “Backyard Boutique” as well.
+Revelers can thank the hometown heroes for freebies, as two bubbly staff members pass out donuts and coffees next to a lemonade stand.
+Rather unsurprisingly, there is also a small shop where satisfied customers can purchase t-shirts or jean jackets that are embossed with the exhibit’s smiling yellow logo.
+Knickknacks such as journals, tiny piñatas, water bottles, metal mugs, and other curios are up for sale at the “Backyard Boutique” as well.

 Deanna Costa is a recent graduate of Boston University’s College of Communication, where she earned a B.S. in Journalism with a focus on Magazine Design.
 During her time at BU, she covered local concerts for on-campus publications in multiple formats.
 Outside of writing, she routinely interviewed artists and reviewed albums live on her weekly radio show, DJ-ed on campus events, and held the Studio Productions Director position in 2017.
 Currently, she is a full-time administrative assistant, a freelance music journalist, and a podcast co-host alongside her husband.